peterdemaeyer/supernova-bom/README.md

 # Supernova

-Supernova is a brand that defines the principles and standards of Peter De Maeyer's independent projects.
+Supernova defines a consistent set of principles and standards for projects.

 ## Principles